Applied-Machine-Learning-Lab/LinRec/README.md

 # LinRec

-All files are conducted in RecBole framework, and the link of RecBole is: https://www.recbole.io/do
+All files are conducted in the RecBole framework, and the link to RecBole is: https://www.recbole.io/do

 The requirements are the same as RecBole as below: torch>=1.10.0